-There are two types of conventional loans: the fixed-rate and the adjustable-rate mortgage.
-In an adjustable-rate mortgage, the interest rate can change over the course of the loan at five, seven, or ten year intervals.
+There are two types of conventional loans: fixed-rate and adjustable-rate mortgage.
+In an adjustable-rate mortgage, the interest rate can change over the course of the loan at five, seven, or ten-year intervals.
 For homeowners who plan to stay in their home for more than a few years, this is a risky loan as rates can suddenly skyrocket depending on market conditions.

 This is the process of combining both interest and principal in payments, rather than simply paying off interest at the start.
 This allows you to build more equity in the home early on.

 In order to get a loan from a bank to buy a home, you first need to get the home appraised so the bank can be sure they are lending the correct amount of money.
 The appraiser will determine the value of the home based on an examination of the property itself, as well as the sale price of comparable homes in the area.